department-of-veterans-affairs/va.gov-team/products/identity-personalization/sso/sso-client-side-overview.md

 ### Caveats with local development

 Due to CORS issues, the keep-alive endpoint can't currently be reached when developing locally.
-This is currently circumvented with a mocked keep-alive call that returns null values (avoiding any code failures while also not triggering automatic logins or logouts).
-For minor debugging locally, `mockKeepAliveSSO.js`  still accepts `keepalive-ttl`and `keepalive-authn` query parameters on any URL to test different values in lieu of `session-timeout` and `va_eauth_csid`.
+This is currently circumvented with a mocked keep-alive call that returns null values (avoiding any code failures, while also not triggering automatic logins or logouts).
+For minor debugging locally, `mockKeepAliveSSO.js`  still accepts `keepalive-ttl`and `keepalive-authn` query parameters on any URL to test different values, in lieu of `session-timeout` and `va_eauth_csid`.